Housing

 There are a number of reasons when you would contact the Council, including

-• there has been complaints from neighbours
+- there have been complaints from neighbours

 If you’re faced with an emergency, and don’t have anywhere to stay, you need to get advice as quickly as you can.
 If you think you may be in danger of becoming homeless, the Council will do everything possible to help you resolve your situation.